 Head south across the bridge to Milsons Point for a unique view of the Harbour Bridge and Opera House.
 Named after James Milson (1783–1872), a free settler originally from Lincolnshire, Milson’s Point offers a unique perspective underneath the southwesterly side of the bridge towards the Sydney Opera House.
 The grassy hill is usually empty making it a perfect spot to relax.

-If you’re budget allows, then head to Luna Park for candy floss and unlimited rides.
+If your budget allows, then head to Luna Park for candy floss and unlimited rides.

 The Art Gallery of New South Wales and the Museum of Contemporary Art are both free and located in picturesque locations by the harbour.